Chronic Care Management Template: 2026 Guide to Enrollment, Documentation, Compliance, and Digital Intake

 1. Structured problem list and interventions

-A chronic care management template should guide care managers through a structured workflow, including a problem list, patient-centered goals, identified barriers, planned interventions, and scheduled follow-ups.
+A chronic care management template should guide care managers through a structured workflow that includes a problem list, patient-centered goals, identified barriers, planned interventions, and scheduled follow-ups.
 By mapping these fields to FHIR CarePlan objects, the template ensures interoperability with EHR systems.
 This structured approach creates consistency across providers while making care plans actionable.

 2. Time capture and staff role tracking